Director of Children's Safeguarding and Care

 We welcome applications from candidates from diverse backgrounds and under-represented groups.

-These roles will be subject to an Enhanced DBS check, together with any other pre-employment checks that are applicable to the respective roles.
-The Director of Education is a Politically Restricted Role.
+The role will be subject to an Enhanced DBS check, together with any other pre-employment checks that are applicable.

 We will not accept applications from agencies.

 We look forward to receiving your application with interest, if there is anything we can do to support you throughout your application please do let us know, we are keen to ensure you are well supported.